dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 And then there’s `dimensions`.

-### Basic example - choosing which dimensions to use with your metric
+### Choosing which dimensions to use with your metric

 The `dimensions` attribute is a bit more nuanced than the others because it involves curating the ways through which a user can interact with the metric.
 To that end …